Confidential

 VectorIQ assessment

-Underwriting memo + claims scenarios
+Underwriting memo + carrier decision layer

 Sample extraction · Northfield Foods Group